We can mine and log the other planets when we get to them.

 That which the government subsidizes, it may regulate from a famous Supreme Court case decades ago.

-The much better answer, the much better answer to free us up and instill market forces in education which will benefit everybody is tuition tax credits, at the very least deductions.
+The much better answer, the much better answer to free us up and instill market forces in education, which will benefit everybody, is tuition tax credits, at the very least deductions.

 And this is what I tried to tell you last week, I believe it was, and there was a great piece in the journal this week about it as well.

-But if you had a universal tuition tax credit program where anybody could get a tax credit for paying the tuition of any other child, whether they were it was their child or not, you would instantly have a market, a flourishing market for education.
+But if you had a universal tuition tax credit program where anybody could get a tax credit for paying the tuition of any other child, whether it was their child or not, you would instantly have a market, a flourishing market for education.

-Because the schools would say, okay, it cost us $8,000, 9,000 in Washington, D.C., $16,000.
+And by the way, it wouldn't cost the schools a dime because the schools would say, okay, it costs us $8,000, $9,000 in Washington, D.C., $16,000.

 In New York City, $15,000.